AttorneyOnline/docs/docs/authoring/themes.md

 fontname_sharp = 0/1
 ```

+AO2 only supports TrueType format (TTF) fonts.
+OpenType format (OTF) fonts will work, but have several issues (see [AO2-Client#224](https://github.com/AttorneyOnline/AO2-Client/issues/224)) making them look terrible.
+If the font you want to use is in OpenType format (OTF), this documentation recommends the use of [otf2ttf](https://pypi.org/project/otf2ttf/) to convert the font to TrueType format. **Please do not use online conversion websites.** Many OTF fonts that users supply have special properties that cause these web converters to fail.
+Use the provided tool instead.

 ### Qt Stylesheets

 As of 2.8, you can customize the UI using [Qt CSS stylesheets](https://doc.qt.io/Qt-5/stylesheet-syntax.html), which allows significantly greater freedom in widget and font styles.